Code-Institute-Submissions/trigg4tables/README.md

 1. **Touch Screen Keyboards** During development it quickly became apparent that relying on inbuilt keyboards on touch screen devices provided poor UX.
 Keypads were built into the website to avoid using device keyboards.

 2. **iOS Tables** Initial keypad designs relied on tables to position elements.
 Although no problem was encountered with android, tables did not render correctly on iOS.
-Keypads were redesigned using br elements and margins.
+Keypads were redesigned using break elements and margins.

 3. **iOS Radio Buttons** To limit selection to one item from a group, radio buttons were wrapped in label elements.
-Labels were then styled as buttons and radios hidden to provide a consistent look to keypads.
+Labels were then styled as buttons to provide a consistent look to keypads.
 Although no problem was encountered with android, radio buttons remained visible on iOS.
 The following CSS resolved the issue.

 ```
 input[type="radio"] {